-Likewise, a bill of law is on the verge of being submitted to Consell General, the Andorran parliamentary body, by the Andorran government with the aim of regulating the legal status of a new public and independent body, Institut Nacional de l'Habitatge d'Andorra, to ensure the development of housing policies within Andorra, under the constitutional right of decent housing.
-This piece of legislation empowers such body to enhance the creation of a public-private fund to promote rental housing at reasonable prices.
+Likewise, a bill of law, Act 15/2021, 17 June, for the creation of the National Housing Institute (Llei 15/2021, del 17 de juny, de creació de l'Institut Nacional de l'Habitatge) has been passed to regulate the legal status of a new public and independent body, Institut Nacional de l'Habitatge d'Andorra, to ensure the development of housing policies within Andorra, under the constitutional right of decent housing.
+Apart from that, this piece of legislation empowers such a body to enhance the creation of a public-private fund to promote rental housing at a reasonable price.